eduardoksmello/eduardoksmello/README.md

 ## Hi there 👋
 ### My names is Eduardo.
-I'm a Data Scientist passionate about statistical modelling, ML, and data visualization.
+I'm a Data Scientist/ Analyst passionate about statistical modelling, ML, and data visualization.

 🌱 I’m currently learning SQL.